ryogrid/gord-overlay/README.md

 ## How is it work?
 Gord-Overlay is an implementation of [DHT Chord](https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf) and simple key-value store using the DHT.
 Chord protocol is an algorithm which extends consistent hashing.
-Gord-Overlay server, using chord protocol, allocates a key to a node in distributed nodes ring.
+Gord-Overlay, using chord protocol, allocates a key to a node in distributed nodes ring.

 ![chord ring](docs/architecture-1.png)

-In addition, servers communicate with each other via REST to synchronize route information.
+In addition, KVS servers communicate with each other via REST to synchronize route information.
-Then, servers can query via REST to resolve server address and communicate with the server.
+Then, servers can query via REST to resolve other servers address and communicate with these.

 ## Usage
 - Gord-Overlay REST server reqires a hostname and port number pair
 - If you specify 127.0.0.1:26000, the server will use 127.0.0.1:26000 to communication between other nodes and use 127.0.0.1:26001 to listen local REST request
-- Specified hostname and port number pair is internally used as a server identifier, so you need to specify a unique pair for each server
+- Specified hostname and port number pair is internally used as a KVS/Proxy server identifier, so you need to specify a unique pair for each server
 - Additionaly, you need to specify address of a server which is already in the DHT network to join the network except the first server
 - Proxy server introduced later section is a utility to connect to the overlay network from outside of the network
-  - These connect to bootstrap server. currently, server at ryogrid.net:9999 is hard-coded a
+  - Proxy connect to bootstrap server. currently, proxy server at ryogrid.net:9999 is hard-coded
   - But you can change it by modifying [this line](https://github.com/ryogrid/gossip-port-forward/blob/master/constants/constants.go#L3)
   - First proxy can launch with command `./third/gossip-port-forward/gossip-port-forward relay -p listenPort(required)`
-  - Other proxy can be bootstrap server also.
-But one proxy which has global IP is needed at least on overlay network for NAT travarsal
+  - Other proxies can be bootstrap server also.
+But one proxy server which has global IP is needed at least on overlay network for NAT travarsal
 ```
 ## Build
 make build

-## Build proxy for gordolctl connecting to overlay network
+## Build proxy server for gordolctl connecting to overlay network
 git pull
 git submodule init
 git submodule update
 cd third/gossip-port-forward
 go build -o gossip-port-forward gossip-port-forward.go

-## Start proxy
+## Start proxy server (you do this only if you launch bootstrap proxy server myself)
 ./third/gossip-port-forward/gossip-port-forward both -a 127.0.0.1 -f forwardAddress(required) -l listenPort(required)

-## Start server
+## Start KVS server (internally proxy server is launched)
 ./gordolctl -l hostAndPort(required) -p proxyHostAndPort(required) -n existNodeHostAndPort(optional)
 ```